 The Company also evaluates the need for valuation allowances to reduce the deferred tax assets to realizable amounts.
-Management evaluates all positive and negative evidence and uses judgment regarding past and future events, including operating results, to help determine when it is more likely than not that all or some portion of our deferred tax assets may not be realized.
+Management evaluates all positive and negative evidence and uses judgment regarding past and future events, including operating results, to help determine when it is more likely than not that all or some portion of the deferred tax assets may not be realized.
 When appropriate, a valuation allowance is recorded against deferred tax assets to offset future tax benefits that may not be realized.
-In relation to actual net operating losses in certain foreign operations, valuation allowances of \$21.2 million were recorded as of December 31, 2009.
-If such losses are ultimately utilized to offset future operating income, the Company will benefit its deferred tax assets up to the full amount of the valuation reserve.
+Valuation allowances of \$31.0 million and \$21.2 million were recorded as of December 31, 2010 and December 31, 2009, respectively.
+The valuation allowances recorded related primarily to net operating losses in certain foreign operations.
+If such losses are ultimately utilized to offset future operating income, the Company will recognize a tax benefit up to the full amount of the valuation reserve.